chinlock/tidydataproject/CodeBook.md

 561 measurements based on the requirements of the course project.
 (For more information about the original 561 measurements, please refer to features.txt and features_info.txt in the original data set.)
+How the transformations have been done according to course project requirements is decribed in "README.md".
+The transformation script is in "run_analysis.R"

 "activity"
         Activity the subject is engaged in.
 Factor with 6 levels.